root-project/root/docbook/users-guide/FittingHistograms.md

     been changed to the **`TMinuit`** class data members

--   The internal arrays with a maximum dimension depending on the maximum number of parameters are now data members’ arrays with a dynamic dimension such that one can fit very large problems by simply initializing the **`TMinuit`** constructor with the maximum number of parameters
+-   The internal arrays with a maximum dimension depending on the maximum number of parameters are now data members' arrays with a dynamic dimension such that one can fit very large problems by simply initializing the **`TMinuit`** constructor with the maximum number of parameters